realworldocaml/book/en/guided-tour.md

 ```

 OCaml also supports while loops, as shown in the following function
-for finding the first non-negative position in an array.
-Note that
+for finding the position of the first negative entry in an array.
-`while` (like `for`) is also a keyword.
+Note that `while` (like `for`) is also a keyword.

 ```ocaml
 # let find_first_negative_entry array =